In HTML 4, the <table> element can include a

 Text alternative is a textual description or representation

-providing the same information in textual form.
-They can be useful
+providing the same information in text.

 This term is used to describe the technique of providing

 a text alternative that will be the same in both content and

 function as a non-text object on a web page.